zaboople/essay/Ethics/FreeWill.md

 Rather than obsessing over free will, obsess over *value*.
 How do you become a person of great value?
 Start with the rational, deterministic things: Be smart, observant, knowledgeable, reliable.
 Move on to imperfection: Be open-minded, flexible, forgiving.
 Finally: Embrace the unfathomability as how things are meant to be, whatever that might mean, and make the most of it.

 <sup>1</sup> It turns out Max Beer made this point in 1907.
-He was a Marxist, but forgive that as necessary.
-I am not one.
+He was a Marxist Communist, however, and otherwise had views on ethics, will, and propaganda that I can't vouch for.

 <sup>2</sup> My omniscience machine might be attributed to La Place's "demon", although La Place didn't call it a demon, and obviously a lot of others would call it a monotheistic God.